-When exposed to HPV (Human Papilloma virus) a woman’s immune system typically prevents the virus from doing harm, however the virus survives for years, that causes some cells on the surface to become cancer cells after sometime of exposure.
+When exposed to HPV (Human Papilloma virus) a woman’s immune system typically prevents the virus from doing harm, however the virus survives for years, that causes some cells on the surface to become cancer cells.

 Early stage cervical cancer generally produces no signs or symptoms.